by Heather McNamara

 On that same week, Trump met with a group of Florida pastors hoping he would use his presidency to take a stand against equal marriage.

-This past Sunday, the very same Muslim community led a march, which we attended, onto Orlando international airport because their family and friends had been affected by the executive order.
+This past Sunday, the very same Muslim community led a march, which we attended, into Orlando International Airport because their family and friends had been affected by the executive order.

 We know who our enemies are.